MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Simulate-Rate-Limit-API-responses.md

 }
 ```

-The `customResponseFile` contains the response that is returned by the proxy when the rate limit has been reached.
+The `customResponseFile` contains the response that the proxy returns when your app reached the rate limit.

 ```json
 {